Home >> Currencies >> Dollar >> Visa

 The US dollar is the most widely used foreign currency in Mexico for international transactions, savings, and investments.
 Below we answer common questions about the exchange rate and currency exchange services at Visa.

 Visa traces its roots to 1958, when Bank of America launched the original consumer card program that later evolved into the Visa network.
 It is not a bank; it is a global digital-payments company, now operating as Visa Inc., with its principal headquarters in San Francisco, California, United States.
 In Mexico, Visa is relevant as a payment network used by banks, merchants, wallets and processors rather than as a deposit-taking institution.
 For readers, the main point is that Visa depends on network scale, rules and technology partnerships, not on the ownership structure or balance-sheet model of a commercial bank.
+The practical reading is to distinguish ownership, brand and local operation.

 What does Visa do in Mexico and how is it useful for an everyday user?